-The Letter of Caution only indicates the student's performance in a specific class at that time; students are encouraged to consult with their instructors throughout the remainder of the class to ensure they are on track for the particular letter grade they are expecting.
-The Letter of Caution is shared with the student's faculty advisor, Student Support Specialist, Associate Dean, Field Director, and Associate Dean.
+The Warning Letter only indicates the student's performance in a specific class at that time; students are encouraged to consult with their instructors throughout the remainder of the class to ensure they are on track for the particular letter grade they are expecting.
+The Warning Letter is shared with the student's faculty advisor, Student Support Specialist, Associate Dean, Field Director, and Associate Dean.
 This is to increase appropriate oversight, and to ensure that a sufficient level of support is provided to the student.

-(3) If the issue is not resolved by the end of the semester, the student will receive a Notice of Concern from the Student Review Committee and Associate Dean.
-Most students who receive a Notice of Concern are also placed on academic probation.
-A Notice of Concern is sent to the student indicating the nature of the difficulties and the academic requirements to be met by the student.
-The Student Review Committee meets to review all Notices of Concern.
+If the issue is not resolved by the end of the semester, the student will receive a Warning Letter from the Student Review Committee and Associate Dean.
+Most students who receive a Warning Letter are also placed on academic probation.
+A Warning Letter is sent to the student indicating the nature of the difficulties and the academic requirements to be met by the student.
+The Student Review Committee meets to review all Warning Letters.
 At this point in the process, students are encouraged to contact their advisor, the Student Support Specialist, and to respond in writing to the Associate Dean.

 The Student Review Committee serves in an advisory capacity to faculty members when students are experiencing academic or field work problems which involve difficulties in learning or adhering to the professional standards of the program or the profession.
-The Committee may also be consulted by students (see p.
-91 - Concerns Raised by Students).
+The Committee may also be consulted by students (see Concerns Raised by Students).

-(4) If the student has not successfully met the requirements specified in the Notice of Concern, the student may be dismissed from the Program.
+If the student has not successfully met the requirements specified in the Warning Letter, the student may be dismissed from the Program.
 The student who is to be dismissed from the Program will have the decision conveyed to him or her in writing and signed by the Associate Dean acting as Chair of the Student Review Committee.

 Degree candidates are required to maintain a "B" average (3.00).
 If an overall 3.0 grade point average is not maintained in a given semester, the student will automatically be placed on academic probation.

-Receipt of a "C" grade in any course will result in an automatic academic review of the student's progress, and the student will receive a Notice of Concern from the School.
+Receipt of a "C" grade in any course will result in an automatic academic review of the student's progress, and the student will receive a Warning Letter from the School.
 A student who earns a "B-" in a practice class or field internship will automatically be placed on academic probation.
 A student on academic probation must raise his or her overall grade point average to a 3.0 level by the following semester.
 Failure to achieve the required 3.0 average after being placed on academic probation is grounds for dismissal by the School.
 A student who fails a course in any semester will automatically be placed on academic probation for the following semester.
 Failure in two or more courses results in automatic dismissal from the School.